-- completed the labels on your tax return as shown in the relevant parts - attached your completed SCHEDULE OF ADDITIONAL INFORMATION - ITEM 19 - JOINT PETROLEUM DEVELOPMENT AREA to page 3 of your tax return - attached your completed SCHEDULE OF ADDITIONAL INFORMATION - ITEM 19 - EXEMPT FOREIGN INCOME to page 3 of your tax return if asked to in Part 1 - Resident of Australia.

-Check that you have printed X in the YES box at Taxpayer's declaration question 2a on page 8 of your tax return.
+- completed the labels on your tax return as shown in the relevant parts - attached your completed SCHEDULE OF ADDITIONAL INFORMATION - ITEM 20 - JOINT PETROLEUM DEVELOPMENT AREA to page 3 of your tax return - attached your completed SCHEDULE OF ADDITIONAL INFORMATION - ITEM 20 - EXEMPT FOREIGN INCOME to page 3 of your tax return if asked to in Part 1 - Resident of Australia. - printed X in the YES box at Taxpayer's declaration question 2a on page 8 of your tax return. - MORE INFORMATION - Visit www.ato.gov.au

-MORE INFORMATION

-Visit www.ato.gov.au